 In collaboration with Queen Margaret University, the Scottish charity With Kids is pleased to announce the introduction of a BAPT-accredited Play Therapy training course in Scotland.

 This three year part-time taught Masters Programme in Play Therapy is designed to prepare students for working therapeutically with children, young people & their families in a range of settings.

 The key areas of study are:

-The course commences in September 2016 & will be delivered in Glasgow.
+The course is delivered in Glasgow.